llord1/llord1.github.io/LiteratureR.md

 ---
 layout: page
-title: "Literature Review : Introduction to the Data Science Biocultural Diversity (DSBD) Framework"
+title: "Literature Review : Draft"
 description: "Concise and critical review of the relevant literature.
 Weaknesses and important gaps in the literature"
 ---
 {% include JB/setup %}

+## Introduction to the Data Science Biocultural Diversity (DSBD) Framework

 ## The Setting: